tpg/attache-docs/docs/started/README.md

 *
 ```

-This will ensure that the `js` and `css` directories are included when committing to your repository.
+This will ensure that the `js` and `css` directories are at least created when cloing the repository.

 ## Initialize a project

-Initialize your Laravel project by running the following in your project root:
+Initialize Attaché in your Laravel project by running the following in your project root:

 ```
 attache init
 ```

-The `init` command is usually non-interactive and will simply create a basic config file named `.attache.json` in your project root.
-The command will attempt to discover the remote Git URL and add it to your config file.
+The `init` command is usually non-interactive and will create a basic config file named `.attache.json` in your project root.
+The command will attempt to discover the remote Git URL and add it to your config file automatically.
 If you have more than one Git remote, the `init` command will give you the option to choose before creating the config file.

-The initial config file should look something like this:
+The initial config file looks something like this:

 ```json
 {